 At its core, this essay aims to inform the audience.
 In order to inform the audience, you’ll need a bevy of facts.
 You’ll also need to consider the audience.
 What information are they likely to know?
 What information do they need to know?
 Always remember to consider the audience you’re writing for.
 This academic essay form requires research; so before beginning to write, know exactly what you need to research.
 Here are some helpful pre-writing and research tips:

-- Generate a list of questions that the essay should answer
+- Generate a list of questions that the paper should answer

 - Brainstorm at least 10-20 search terms for research